keptn/keptn.github.io/content/docs/quickstart/_index.md

 The steps are:

-* Download a container (either Docker or Kubernetes) that providea a small but complete Kubernetes cluster with Keptn installed.
+* Download a container (either Docker or Kubernetes) that provides a small but complete Kubernetes cluster with Keptn installed.
 * Run a simple exercise that runs a Quality Gate against a multi-stage delivery operation.
 * Run another exercise that shows how the Keptn auto-remediation feature